-Monson, ME, a post-industry slate town in Piscataquis County, is the process of transition.
-The Libra foundation has taken the town on as a project, hoping to revive it by starting an artist residency there.
-Just in the last year and a half the foundation has bought the majority of the buildings in town, stripped the 1800’s structures down to their bones, and completely remodeled them with readymade home depot products.
+Monson ME, a post-industrial slate town in Piscataquis County, is in the process of transition.
+The Libra Foundation has taken the town on as a project, hoping to revive it by establishing an artist residency there.
+In the last year and a half, the Foundation has bought the majority of the buildings in town, stripped the 1800’s structures down to their bones, and completely remodeled them with ready-made Home Depot products.

-In response, as a resident artist there I took on my own renovation project.
-I found an abandoned house in town that was sinking into the ground, dilapidated and hidden by trees.
+In response, as a resident artist there, I took on my own renovation project.
+I discovered an abandoned house in town that was sinking into the ground, dilapidated and hidden by trees.
 By cleaning, framing, and filtering the information there, I worked to both delete and maintain the history held in the space.
-The project stands hidden in town, a critique of the dangers of rapid change.
+The project stands hidden in town, a disscussion of the dangers of rapid change.